ALUMINUM SCRAP SORTING

 Dry sorting by atomic density

-In such cases, dry mechanical sorting by atomic density provides a reliable alternative or addition to sink/float separation.
+In such cases, dry mechanical sorting by atomic density provides a reliable alternative or flexible addition to sink/float separation to meet changing quality requirements.
 The above-mentioned grain-size-separated fractions are then processed using the STEINERT XSS T EVO 5.0.

 High-purity aluminum output

-This system effectively separates aluminum scrap from a mixed fraction of copper, brass, zinc, and other heavy metals.
-It enables the separation of high-alloy aluminum and free heavy metals, achieving aluminum scrap purities of more than 99.5%.
+This system effectively separates aluminum scrap from a mixed fraction of copper, brass, zinc, and other free heavy metal pieces.
+It enables the separation of high-alloy aluminum and free heavy metals, achieving aluminum scrap purities of more than 99.8%.

 Modular process for specific aluminum grades